Skip to Content

 • Terminating or forcing out an employee soon after they disclose a disability or request accommodation.

 Every situation is fact-specific, and not every problem at work will be unlawful.
-When we speak with you, we review the details of your job, your condition, the requests you have made, and how your employer has responded.
+When you speak with a disability discrimination attorney in Van Nuys at our firm, we will review the details of your job, your condition, the requests you have made, and how your employer has responded.
 Our goal is to help you understand whether the law may protect you and what options might be available.

 If you believe you are being treated unfairly because of a disability, it can be difficult to know what to do next.
 Many employees worry that speaking up will make things worse, yet doing nothing can allow a pattern of discrimination to continue.
 Taking a few practical steps can help protect your position and put you in a better place if you later decide to move forward with a claim.